kevL/yata/ReadMe.txt

 Goto box (type a row ID and press Enter)

-Search box (type a string to search for)
+Search box (type a string to search for and press Enter or F3.
+Note that Enter
-Search options dropdown (substring or wholeword)
+            keeps the searchbox focused while F3 switches focus to the table) Search options dropdown (substring or wholeword)

 Clipboard
-- Export copied row(s) (exports the current copy-list to the clipboard)
+- Export copied row(s) (exports the internal copy-list to the clipboard)
-- Import copied row(s) (imports any clipboard-text to the current copy-list
+- Import copied row(s) (imports any clipboard-text to the internal copy-list
                         WARNING: No validity test is done on the clipboard text;
                         importing assumes that the text on your clipboard clipboard contains valid 2da-row data)